ayushsarode/ayushsarode/readme.md

 ## 👨‍💻 About Me
 <ul>
-- In my first year of college, I am wholeheartedly dedicated to open-source contributions. <br>
-- My current focus includes learning ExpressJS and deep dive in react for web development <br>
+- My current focus includes learning nodejs and monogDB for web development <br>
 - Delving into Java for mastering data structures and algorithms. <br>
 - I firmly believe in the philosophy of "Learning in Public," actively sharing my knowledge and progress with the community.
 </ul>